goldenson/maximeorefice/_posts/2020-04-11-stock-market.markdown

 ## After

-Most of people see the stock market as a complex world which they feel too dumb to understand.
+Most people see the stock market as a complex world which they feel too dumb to understand.

 Let's take a look at how this works and how you can leverage this tool to increase your wealth.